Emboldened athletes push back on old-school coaching methods - KTVZ

 The rowers said Bond had “created an abusive environment by the repeated use of belittling nicknames and hostile language like, ‘Talk to me again, I swear I will f—— cap you.
 I will f—— kill you,’ and ‘I will break through you.’”

-They also alleged that he “stigmatized the use of appropriate resources for managing stress by publicly shaming teammates” who utilized Penn’s psychological services.
+They also alleged that he showed disregard for the team’s mental health and publicly shamed teammates who used Penn’s psychological services.

-Some rowers who competed for him at UC San Diego have shared similar experiences, describing a culture in which Bond used crass and offensive language among other put-downs regularly uttered in front of athletes.
+Some rowers who competed for him at UCSD have shared similar experiences, describing a culture in which Bond used crass and offensive language among other put-downs regularly uttered in front of athletes.

 Through an attorney, several of Bond’s former collegiate rowers from Cal, Penn and UCSD reached out to the AP in support of the coach.

-Former Cal rower Vaclav Vochoska of the Czech Republic crossed an ocean for college and experienced severe isolation and depression from language and cultural barriers.
-He recalled how Bond checked on him one Thanksgiving when Vochoska was alone in the dorms.
+Former Cal rower Vaclav Vochoska of the Czech Republic recalled how Bond checked on him one Thanksgiving when Vochoska was alone in the dorms.
 He calls his experience in Berkeley only “positive.”

 “My time with Geoff Bond was nothing but special,” Vochoska said by phone from Europe.
 “The challenge never came in a hurtful way … It doesn’t sound right he would be threatening anybody at practice.”